GregoryEHunter/generalization_to_OOD_category_viewpoint_combinations/demos/To_Grade/README.md

   **ViT_biased_cars.ipynb** - Loads trains and test the ViT on Biased-Cars Dataset
   **ViT_huggingface_biased-cars-rotation.ipynb** - fine-tunes a separate ViT using the huggingface library built-in functions to classify rotation
   **ViT_huggingface_biased-cars-shared.ipynb** - fine-tunes a shared ViT using the huggingface library built-in functions
-  **ViT_huggingface_biased-cars-vehicle.ipynb** - fine-tunes a separate ViT using the huggingface library built-in functions to classify vehicle model
+  **ViT_huggingface_biased-cars-vehicle.ipynb** - fine-tunes a separate ViT using the huggingface library built-in functions to classify vehicle
   **using_biased_cars** - demo code how to load, train and test with the Biased-Cars Dataset